Vocational students collaborating in a modern classroom

 Hands practising chest compressions on a CPR training manikin

-A model the school sees as repeatable across its programmes
+A model the school sees as repeatable

 If you recognise your own situation here, let's talk about how it could work for you.